Average Business Loan Rates in 2024

 Factor rates

-How much are loan fees?
+How much are business loan fees?

 • SBA guarantee fee: The Small Business Administration charges this fee to guarantee a loan.
-It usually costs between 0.25% and 3.75% of the guaranteed portion of the loan.
+It usually costs between 0% and 3.75% of the guaranteed portion of the loan.

-• Underwriting fee: A lender can charge an underwriting fee for assessing a business loan application.
+• Underwriting fee: A lender can charge an underwriting fee for assessing and underwriting a business loan application.
 The amount varies from lender to lender but may be a flat fee or a percentage of the loan amount.

 What factors impact business loan average interest rates?